nightfallai/nightfall_code_scanner/README.md

 - [Extra Parameters Within Detector]

-  Aside from specifying which detector to call, you can also specify some additional rules to attach.
+  Aside from specifying which detector to use for a condition, you can also specify some additional rules to attach.
 They are contextRules and exclusionRules.

   - contextRules
-    A context rule evaluates the surrounding context(pre/post chars) of a finding, you can define such ruls in detector struct.
-Once it's triggered, the confidence of finding will be adjusted accordingly base on your config.
+    A context rule evaluates the surrounding context(pre/post chars) of a finding and adjusts the finding's confidence if the input context rule pattern exists.

     Example: